 Limit the Number of Credit Applications

 Getting all of your rate shopping done within a two-week period will help you avoid having the inquiries impact your score.
-If you finish your rate shopping within the two-week period, there is a 30-day grace period during which inquires will not affect your credit score.
+If you finish your rate shopping within the two-week period, there is a 30-day grace period during which inquiries will not affect your credit score.
 It should also be noted that when lenders and others ask a credit bureau for your credit report, it is recorded as an inquiry.
 If you have a lot of credit check, lenders will either think that you are urgently trying to get credit or trying to live beyond your means.

 Keep an Eye on Your Credit Report

-Having errors in your credit report are more common than you might think.
+Having errors in your credit report is more common than you might think.
 Credit reporting agencies, such as TransUnion and Equifax, offer a free yearly credit report.
 Take advantage of it and check to make sure there are no errors!
 Look over the credit report carefully and if you see an error, dispute it right away.

 Chip Away and Reduce Your Overall Debt

-If you have debt of any kind, take steps to help eliminate it slowly.
+If you have a debt of any kind, take steps to help eliminate it slowly.
 Making a budget, limiting the amount of use on a credit card, and paying down your high-interest cards while still maintaining minimum payments on other debts will help improve your score greatly.
 Remember to always make your payments on time, even if a bill is in dispute.
 Can’t pay the full amount that you owe right away?
-Try to at least make the minimum payment or contact your lender if you think you will have trouble paying it, since this will help maintain your current score.
+Try to at least make the minimum payment or contact your lender if you think you will have trouble paying it since this will help maintain your current score.